jetnew/academicpages/_posts/2020-11-29-novelty-search-a-tutorial.md

 # Novelty Search

 Novelty Search is an Evolutionary Strategy (ES) algorithm that optimises using a novelty function instead of a fitness function (like in a vanilla genetic algorithm), which has shown to produce competitive performance for exploration in reinforcement learning.
 The novelty of a solution is defined by how similar the solution's behaviour is as compared to the rest of the population.
-The novelty score is therefore computed by its average distance from the k-nearest neighbours in the population.
+The novelty score is therefore computed by its average distance from the $k$-nearest neighbours in the population.
 3rd of a 3-part series on evolutionary computation (Part 1 - [Genetic Algorithm](https://jetnew.io/posts/2020/11/genetic-algorithm/), Part 2 - [Neuroevolution](https://jetnew.io/posts/2020/11/neuroevolution/)).

 ```python